project-robius/robius.rs/content/blog/2025-01-08-robius-retrospective-2024.md

 ### Robrix: an up-and-coming Matrix chat client for power users

 We started [Robrix] about one year ago with the intention of it being a "flagship" Robius app — one that would help drive the development (and priority) of various Robius components and demonstrate their utility.
-Since then, our plans for Robrix have expanded beyond it serving as just a demo app or a basic Matrix client; we discuss our longer-term, multi-stage [vision for Robrix later in this article](#robrix-roadmap-for-2025-and-beyond).
+Since then, our plans for Robrix have expanded beyond it serving as just a demo app or a basic Matrix client; we discuss our longer-term, multi-stage [vision for Robrix in the next post](../robius-roadmap-2025#robrix-roadmap-for-2025-and-beyond).

 Robrix has come a long way over the past year, thanks to 750+ commits from 10 contributors!
 Since starting from scratch, we have created a functional Matrix chat client with most fundamental features already complete and working well, as shown by our feature status tracker below.